teja-rostan/deepbind/NNET/README.md

 Program that uses regression neural network learner.
 If the problem is multi-target, the program handles every target separately.
 The program can (manually) balance data.

+### nnet_class_one_time.py

+Program that uses classification neural network learner.
+If the problem is multi-target, the program handles every target separately.
+The program can (manually) balance data.
+It takes expressions as attributes form every time interval available in one learning model.

+### nnet_reg_one_time.py

+Program that uses regression neural network learner.
+If the problem is multi-target, the program handles every target separately.
+The program can (manually) balance data.It takes expressions as attributes form every time interval available in one learning model.

 ### nnet_class.py